 She turned from the window, more interested to see the small doctor hang on words that would soon make him cower.

 “I would like to leave now.
-I’m going to call the guards.
-I think we’re done.
+I’m going to call them.
+We’re done.
 Guards!”

 “Trial’s tomorrow.
 You’re gonna end up going away for a long ass time.”